 According to the FDA, taking Zantac is just about as unhealthy as eating foods like smoked meats.
 However, Valisure says they are very concerned about the levels of NDMA they found in the drug.
 A spokesman was quoted as saying, “To have 3 mg of carcinogen being able to be formed by ranitidine is extremely concerning for us.”

 Doctors like gastroenterologist Emeran A. Mayer have weighed in saying that patients should not only be concerned about the levels of NDMA found in ranitidine, but how long they have been taking the drug.
-Individuals that have been using it on a long-term basis is more likely to develop health issues.
+Individuals that have been using it on a long-term basis are more likely to develop health issues.

 Ranitidine has been known to cause several medical conditions and side effects.
 These include nausea, vomiting, fever, abdominal cramps, dizziness, and yellowing of the skin.
 Taking high levels of the drug can cause reduced lung and kidney function, bladder cancer, testicular cancer, liver cancer, lung cancer, and more.